A Brief History of Cadillac

 Cadillac ATS: Cadillac's sporty coupe was named the North American Car of Year upon its release in 2013.
 Buyers have two engine options, a 2.0-liter turbo (272 hp) and a 3.6-liter V6 (335 hp).

-Cadillac V-Series: While Cadillac is known for its luxury cars, and SUVs, many people are fans of the high-performance V-Series.
-Cadillac has produced V series versions of the CTS, ATS, STS, and many more models.
-Enthusiasts love the V Series, since it blends traditional Cadillac luxury with adrenaline-inducing power, and the deep roar only a 500+ HP engine can provide.
+Cadillac V-Series: While Cadillac is known for its luxury cars and SUVs, many people are fans of the high-performance V-Series.
+Cadillac has produced V-Series versions of the CTS, ATS, STS, and many more models.
+Enthusiasts love the V-Series since it blends traditional Cadillac luxury with adrenaline-inducing power and the deep roar only a 500+ hp engine can provide.

 Eventually, all vehicles need to be brought in for repairs.
 Whatever your needs are, you can take your Cadillac to Dixon's Automotive.
-Proudly serving residents of Dayton and surrounding areas since 1998, our Quality technicians go through extensive automotive repair training.
-At Dixon's Automotive, our number one goal is complete customer satisfaction, and we will make sure your vehicle is taken care of with top-notch service and also efficiently and cost-effectively.
-Reasons You Should Do Business With Us:
+We have been proudly serving residents of Dayton and the surrounding areas since 1998, and our Quality technicians go through extensive automotive repair training.
+At Dixon's Automotive, our number one goal is complete customer satisfaction, and we will make sure your vehicle is taken care of with top-notch service efficiently and cost-effectively.